 - Anxiety and/or depression

-If you suspect mold, do your research: know the reasons why you suspect there’s a problem and understand the benefits of an air quality test or surface sample.
+If you suspect mold, do your research: be able to recognize the first signs of a mold problem and know when an air quality test or surface sample for mold is necessary.

-When it comes to black mold, don’t take any risks by trying to get it rid of up yourself.
+When it comes to black mold, don’t take any risks by trying to get rid of it yourself.
 There are many bloggers and DIY enthusiasts out there who say that applying a mixture of bleach and water on a moldy surface will kill the mold.

-These materials absorb the mold contamination deep down, so cleaning of mold becomes much more difficult.
+These materials absorb the mold contamination deep down, so removing mold becomes much more difficult.
 Often, if the damage is severe, you may even be required to cut out entire sections of contaminated drywall, for example, and replace them with brand new gypsum board.

-For these types of black mold problems, hiring a professional is your best and safest option.
-You can trust the certified experts at Mold Busters to give you fast and effective results with long-lasting protection against future mold growth.
+For these types of black mold problems, hiring a remediation professional is your best and safest option.
+You can trust the IICRC-certified experts at Mold Busters to give you fast and effective results with long-lasting protection against future mold growth.

-We can even run air quality tests after the mold remediation to make sure that the black mold has been completely eliminated from your living environment.
+We even provide an air quality test after the mold remediation to make sure that the black mold has been completely eliminated from your living environment.

 The importance of professional black mold removal

-Systematic black mold remediation services play a huge role in improving your quality of life and protecting you from disease.
+Systematic black mold remediation services play a huge role in improving your quality of life and protecting you from disease, not to mention keeping your property intact.
 In addition, these services are the only reliable way to prevent costly mold-related damage and loss.

 Although the idea of removing mold on your own may seem cheap, easy and appealing, the use of improper cleaning techniques can leave you with a bigger problem than you had to begin with.
 When done incorrectly, do-it-yourself mold removal can cause mold spores to become airborne and spread to other areas of the home, where they can be easily inhaled by the home’s occupants.

-By hiring on professional mold removal, you can eliminate mold, protect your family and gain peace of mind knowing that you’re living in a safe and mold-free home.
+By hiring a professional mold removal company, you can eliminate mold, protect your family and gain peace of mind knowing that you’re living in a safe, healthy environment.

 Recurring black mold problems need to be dealt with by professionals who are able to remove mold safely and efficiently.
 When this is done, you and your family can return to your everyday, mold-free lives.